SiamiLab/NonsubmodularVisualAttention/README.md

 Next, install **VINS-Mono** following its [README instructions](https://github.com/HKUST-Aerial-Robotics/VINS-Mono/blob/master/README.md).
 Ensure that VINS-Mono is running correctly before proceeding.

+> **Note:** Even if you choose local installation, it’s worth reviewing the [Dockerfile](docker/Dockerfile).
+It can help you install all prerequisites correctly by showing the commands used in the Docker setup.

 Create a new workspace and clone this repository:

 ```bash